tgruetzm/Snacks/README.md

 -The supply window is now updated after certain game events(eva, docking/undocking, game load).
 This should result in the supply window allways being accurate for the current situation.

 -Planets in the supply window are now sorted by their referenceBodyIndex, instead of showing up in odd orders at times.
+Ships under the body are sorted by their supply level percent.

 v0.3 Alpha Features:
 ----------------------------